 MOOD SWINGS

-When you are pregnant your levels of estrogen and progesterone increase, which can affect your mood and make you feel more emotional.
-This is something to take particular note of if you suffer from depression or anxiety and talk to your doctor about as it needs to be closely monitored during pregnancy.
+When you are pregnant, your levels of estrogen and progesterone increase, which can affect your mood and make you feel more emotional.
+This is something to take particular note of if you suffer from depression or anxiety, and talk to your doctor about it, as it needs to be closely monitored during pregnancy.

 TEMPERATURE CHANGES